 There are two different types of 203(k) loans: Standard loans and Limited loans.
 Limited loans require less paperwork for approval, while Standard loans give you more freedom to repair your property.

 See expert-recommended refinance options and customize them to fit your budget.

 FHA Vs. Conventional Loans

 A conventional loan is a common alternative to an FHA loan.
-Though conventional mortgages require a stricter set of financial qualifications, they also typically come along with lower interest rates and mortgage insurance that comes off at 20% equity, which is why borrowers often consider refinancing their FHA loan to a conventional loan.
+Though conventional mortgages require a stricter set of financial qualifications, they also typically come along with similar interest rates and lower mortgage insurance (that ends when you reach 20% home equity), which is why borrowers often consider refinancing their FHA loan to a conventional loan.
 Let’s take a closer look at some of the differences between conventional and FHA loans.